kean/articles/2021-03-30-swiftui-experment.markdown

 Back when the first iOS SDK hadn't even launched, Scott Forstall [told some developers](https://appleinsider.com/articles/21/03/04/scott-forstall-told-pandora-to-jailbreak-early-iphones-to-get-a-head-start-on-development) to jailbreak iPhones to get a head start on development.
 And they did.
 SwiftUI is in its early stages, but there is already so much written on it.
 The developer community inspected every aspect of SwiftUI and came up with great workarounds for its current limitations.

 This experiment proved, to me at least, that you _can_ build production-ready apps using SwiftUI.
 Pulse performs well.
 It reuses a lot of code but is optimized for each platform.
 It has a ton of powerful features: deep-links, document-based apps, databases, powerful search, and filters.
 But if you decide to use SwiftUI, proceed with caution.
 It's the second mouse that gets the cheese.
 You'll still be the first mouse.
-I always draw the line between the business needs and my personal passion projects.

 I hope you liked this series.
 It was meant to inspire folks to try their hand at SwiftUI and explore different Apple platforms.
-Again, the [Pulse Open Beta](https://github.com/kean/PulseBeta) is out.
+Some caution is still warranted.
+I always draw the line between the business needs and my personal passion projects.
+And again, the [Pulse Open Beta](https://github.com/kean/PulseBeta) is out.
 I hope you'll like it!
 And if you want to read more from this series, boy, I have posts for you.

 <br/>